propavingk/LamportLens/SECURITY.md

 data lengths, owners, and the executable flag are all visible to any node.
 The tool's own design rule is that a snapshot file must never contain private keys or seed phrases, and the fixtures in this repository follow that rule.

+The realistic threat model for a tool like this is malformed input:

+1. **Parser crashes.** A crafted line might trigger an unhandled exception.